QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 ### Unpacking Arguments

-When we operate on a list of values, we often encounter situations where we want lists or tuples to be input into a function as individual arguments instead of a collection.
+When we operate on a list of values, we often encounter situations where we have a list of parameters that we want to put into a function as individual arguments instead of a collection.

 Luckily, the `*` operator can help us to unpack argument lists and tuples in function calls.